iomesh/docs/docs/deploy/install-iomesh.md

 ##### Installing IOMesh

-1. Download `iomesh.yaml` with default configurations.
+1. Export the IOMesh default configuration file into `iomesh.yaml`.

     ```shell
     helm show values iomesh/iomesh > iomesh.yaml
     ```

-2. Customize `iomesh.yaml`.
+2. Configure `iomesh.yaml`.

-   **(required)** Fill in `dataCIDR` according to your network.
+   Mandatory：Locate the field `dataCIDR` and then fill in your network CIDR.

     ```yaml
     iomesh:
       chunk:
-        dataCIDR: "10.234.1.0/24" # change to your own data network CIDR
+        dataCIDR: "10.234.1.0/24" # Replace "10.234.1.0/24" with the actual dataCIDR.
     ```

-    **(optional)** Configure the deployment mode for the cluster, and the default is hybrid-flash deployment.
-For all-flash deployment, you need to set `diskDeploymentMode` to `allFlash`.
+    Optional: Locate the field `diskDeploymentMode` and then fill in the cluster deployment mode.
+The system defaults to hybrid-flash mode `hybridFlash`.
+You can also set it to `allFlash`.

     ```yaml
-    diskDeploymentMode: "hybridFlash" # set `diskDeploymentMode` to `allFlash` in all-flash deployment mode
+    diskDeploymentMode: "hybridFlash" # set `diskDeploymentMode` to `allFlash`.
     ```

-   **(optional)** If you simply want IOMesh to utilize part of Kubernetes nodes, configure the labels of nodes to be utilized in `chunk.podPolicy.affinity`.
-For example:
+   Optional: If you want to specify disks of Kubernetes nodes for IOMesh, configure the values of the node label.

+   In the example below, specify the values of

    ```yaml
    iomesh: